Preparing properly for a test or procedure may reduce your child's anxiety, encourage cooperation, and help your child develop coping skills.

 Children often avoid responding when asked direct questions about their feelings.
 Some children who are happy to share their feelings withdraw as their anxiety and fear increase.

-Play and third-party communication can be wonderful ways to demonstrate the procedure for your child.
+Play can be a good way to demonstrate the procedure for your child.
 They can also help reveal your child's concerns.

 The play technique should be tailored to your child.
 Most health care facilities that treat children (such as a children's hospital) will use a play technique to prepare your child.
-This type of communication may take some practice.
+This involves using an important object or toy of your child's.
+It may be less threatening for your child to communicate concerns through the toy or object than to express them directly.
+For example, a child may be better able to understand a blood test if you discuss how the "doll might feel" during the test.

 Most young children have an important object or toy they can use for a type of interaction called third-party communication.
 It may be less threatening for your child to communicate concerns through the toy or object than to express them directly.
 For example, a child may be better able to understand a blood test if you discuss how the "doll might feel" during the test.